square/leakcanary/docs/upgrading-to-leakcanary-2.0.md

 }
 ```

 LeakCanary is in charge of taking heap dumps and analyzing them.
-Its configuration can be updated at any time by replacing `LeakCanary.config`:
+Its configuration can be updated at any time by replacing [LeakCanary.config](/api/leakcanary-android-core/leakcanary/-leak-canary/config/):

 ```kotlin
 disableLeakCanaryButton.setOnClickListener {